-As the strong magnetic field used for MRI will pull on any ferrogmagnetic metal object implanted in the body, it is important that all metallic items including magnetic strips (e.g., in bank or credit cards) be removed before entering the scanning room.
-The presence of metal will also degrade the MRI image and therefore has to be removed in order to optimise your examination.
+- As the strong magnetic field used for MRI will pull on any ferromagnetic metal object implanted in the body, the patient must remove all metallic items, including magnetic strips (e.g., in bank or credit cards), before entering the scanning room.
+The presence of metal will also degrade the MRI image and, therefore, must be removed to optimise your examination.

-You are discouraged to apply make-up or sprays on your body or hair as these may contain metallic dust and affect the images.
+- You are discouraged from applying makeup or sprays on your body or hair as these may contain metallic dust and affect the images.

-You will be asked to fill in a pre-examination questionnaire to ensure that no significant medical history is forgotten and the staff is fully aware of any metal that may be in your body.
+- You will be asked to fill in a pre-examination questionnaire to ensure that no significant medical history is forgotten and that the staff is fully aware of any metal in your body.

-If you are claustrophobic, sedation may be required.
-Please highlight this when making an appointment and further instructions will be given.
+- If you are claustrophobic, the radiographer may require sedation.
+Please highlight this when making an appointment, and you will be given further instructions.

 - Fill in a questionnaire on your medical history.